enpage/enpage/docs/guides/templates/index.md

   <div>
     <h2>SEO friendly</h2>
     <p class="text-pretty">
       Enpage templates are designed to be SEO-friendly, optimized for search engines to improve website visibility in search results.
 Even with dynamic data sources, Enpage ensures optimization by rendering templates server-side.
-During development or within the Enpage Editor, templates are partially rendered client-side to facilitate live editing and previewing.
+During development or within the Upstart Editor, templates are partially rendered client-side to facilitate live editing and previewing.
     </p>
   </div>
 </div>